Aaron8222/Aaron8222.github.io/projects/chameleon/chameleon.md

 >
 </iframe>

-We found this mechanism very interesting and cool that we decided to make a game based on that.
+We found this mechanism so interesting and cool that we decided to make a game based on that.

 ## CADing